puchka/algomada-webinar-graph-algos/graph-algorithms.md

 are no inaccessible node.
 - Disconnected graph
 A graph in which there is at least one inaccessible node.
+- A multigraph
+A graph that can have multiple edges between the same nodes.

 # Different way to represent a graph